2006–07 F.C. Copenhagen season

 F.C.
-Copenhagen won the Danish Superliga throphy and competed in UEFA Champions League in the season 2006-07.
+Copenhagen won the Danish Superliga trophy and competed in UEFA Champions League in the season 2006-07.
 The championship was secured on 9 May 2007 after winning 1–0 at Brøndby Stadion against arch rivals Brøndby IF.

 On August 23, Copenhagen qualified for the UEFA Champions League as the first Danish team since 1998 after eliminating Ajax 3–2 on aggregate.
 In the group stage, they finished last in their group despite earning seven points.

 Copenhagen lost the finals in both the Royal League and Danish Cup against Brøndby and Odense Boldklub respectively.

 Competitions

 For the 2006–07 season, Copenhagen competed in the Danish Superliga, Danish Cup, UEFA Champions League and Royal League.

 Danish Superliga

 In the Superliga they were at the winter break placed first, with only one defeat and four draws after 18 matches.
 Their biggest wins was with 3–0 against Viborg FF and Vejle Boldklub at Parken on respectively 22 and October 29.

 The only autumn defeat was against Aalborg BK on August 27, where they lost 2–0 at Parken.

 On 5 May 2007 they got their second defeat, again against Aalborg BK at Parken.
 That match ended 1–2.
 Their final loss was 19 days later against Esbjerg fB home with 1–2.

 The championship was secured on May 9 after winning 1–0 at Brøndby Stadion against arch rivals Brøndby IF.

 In season's last match, on 27 May, Copenhagen played a 0–0 draw against already-relegated Vejle at Vejle Stadion.